Sanjay Saxena Q&A:

-Sanjay Saxena, Director of Operations at Nomadic Expeditions, was born in New Delhi, India.
-A professional guide since 1979, Sanjay has led groups on touring, trekking, climbing, and on safaris to Mongolia, Tibet, China, Nepal, Bhutan, Myanmar, Sri Lanka, Vietnam, Cambodia, Laos, Venezuela, Peru, Iran and across his homeland India.
+Does a ‘Royal’ sojourn of India sound like wonderful journey?
+It will be even more exciting upon learning insights and highlights about the famed land of the Maharajas from our own Director of Operations, Sanjay Saxena.
+Born in New Delhi, India, he has been a professional guide since 1979, leading groups on touring, trekking, climbing, and on safaris to Mongolia, Tibet, China, Nepal, Bhutan, Myanmar, Sri Lanka, Vietnam, Cambodia, Laos, Venezuela, Peru, Iran and across his homeland India.

 Sanjay’s deep, insider’s knowledge of his homeland, together with his talent for creating unique itineraries to traditional and remote destinations, make him one of the travel world’s top-ranking India and Tibet specialists.
 Since 2003 he has received Conde Nast’s “Top Travel Specialist” award for his exemplary tour operations in India, Tibet, Mongolia, Nepal and Sri Lanka.